Alcohol Free cocktails (mocktails, if you must) have come along way, baby.

 But if you want to create next level libations (and feel a little fancy,) you may want to invest in some of the basics below.
 They’ll last forever.
 Trust me, I’m a power user.

 - Glassware– It’s gotta be easy to grip, even if it’s sweating.
-You want minimal design in the glass to give a clear view to the cocktail and ice, Size matters.
+You want minimal design in the glass to give a clear view to the cocktail and ice, and yes, size matters.
 The glass should be sized appropriately for the drink and not so large that you’re drinking more water than not by the time you get to the bottom.
 I like tall and narrow or a good solid rocks glass.
 You can get a set at HomeGoods on the cheap!

 - Metal Shaker– Temperature is everything.
-The best way to quickly chill whatever concoction you’re creating, and beat up the herbs to release the flavor is to do it Bond style – “shaken not stirred.”
+The best way to quickly chill whatever concoction you’re creating and beat up the herbs to release the flavor is to do it Bond style – “shaken not stirred.”

 - Stainless Straws– Yes!
 How have I just now discovered these babies.
 You can keep them in the fridge so they’re ice cold but they chill quickly from your drink anyhow.
 I probably wouldn’t keep them in the freezer.
 Just think – winter, fire escape, tongue.
 Enough said?
-You can buy a package of 4 with a cleaning brush for $4 bucks at HomeGoods or Amazon
+You can buy a package of 4 with a cleaning brush for $4 bucks at HomeGoods or on Amazon

 - Muddler or mortar and pestle – No, it’s not just for chemistry class.
 I bought a stone one because it looks pretty on the counter and does a great job with smashing fruit and fresh herbs.
 You can just get a long handled one and muddle in your glass or shaker.
 I prefer not to do it in the glass.